Nurse Salary in Germany and Affecting Factors in 2024

 1. Qualifications

 Your qualifications are the primary factor that determines your eligibility for a certain hourly wage as a nurse in Germany.
 To pursue nursing, you must have at least a BSc in nursing.
-After a BSc, nursing salary in Germany is determined by your individual skills and specialisations.
+After a BSc, nursing salary in Germany is determined by your individual skills and specializations.
 Without this degree, you will not be allowed to pursue nursing as a career; you must also be a registered nurse in Germany.
 To be a registered nurse in Germany, you should have this degree and be fluent in German, at least at the B1 level.

 There are also various options available for individuals who hold diploma courses in nursing, as well as Masters and PhD level individuals in this field.